YangletLiu/Tensor_Layer_Neural_Networks/readme.md

 Image size: 28 x 28.

-#Epoch: 100 for FC; 300 for tNN and spectral tensor network.
+#Epoch: 100 for FC; 300 for both tNN and spectral tensor network.

-Batch size: 64 for FC; 100 for tNN and spectral tensor network.
+Batch size: 64 for FC; 100 for both tNN and spectral tensor network.

 Optimizer: SGD with momentum=0.9.